tonyngmk/iFairScrape/README.md

 4. `downloadSleepTime`

-Selenium has no built-in function to understand whether a file has completed download or not.
-Hence, the script downloads files or attachments and immediately moves it after the sleep timer interval, where a short sleep time will suffice for small files.
+Selenium has no built-in function to understand whether a file has completed the download or not.
+Hence, the script downloads files or attachments and immediately moves them after the sleep timer interval, where a short sleep time will suffice for small files.
 However, do consider increasing the sleep timer if the script fails or you anticipate there are large files.

 5. `startFolder` & `startLink`